jeetsukumaran/DendroPy/doc/source/tutorial/trees.rst

 While the previous example works, it is probably clearer and more efficient to use one of the pre-defined node iterator methods:

     :meth:`~dendropy.dataobject.tree.Tree.preorder_node_iter()`
-        Iterates over nodes in a :class:`~dendropy.dataobject.tree.Tree` object in a `depth-first <http://en.wikipedia.org/wiki/Depth-first_traversal>`_ search pattern, i.e., "visiting" a node before visiting the children of the node.
+        Iterates over nodes in a |Tree| object in a `depth-first <http://en.wikipedia.org/wiki/Depth-first_traversal>`_ search pattern, i.e., "visiting" a node before visiting the children of the node.
 This is the same traversal order as the previous example.
 This traversal order is useful if you require ancestral nodes to be processed before descendent nodes, as, for example, when evolving sequences over a tree.

     :meth:`~dendropy.dataobject.tree.Tree.postorder_node_iter()`
-        Iterates over nodes in a :class:`~dendropy.dataobject.tree.Tree` object in a `postorder <http://en.wikipedia.org/wiki/Tree_traversal>`_ search pattern, i.e., visiting the children of the node before visiting the node itself.
+        Iterates over nodes in a |Tree| object in a `postorder <http://en.wikipedia.org/wiki/Tree_traversal>`_ search pattern, i.e., visiting the children of the node before visiting the node itself.
 This traversal order is useful if you require descendent nodes to be processed before ancestor nodes, as, for example, when calculating ages of nodes.

     :meth:`~dendropy.dataobject.tree.Tree.level_order_node_iter()`
-        Iterates over nodes in a :class:`~dendropy.dataobject.tree.Tree` object in a  `breadth-first <http://en.wikipedia.org/wiki/Breadth-first_traversal>`_  search pattern, i.e., every node at a particular level is visited before proceeding to the next level.
+        Iterates over nodes in a |Tree| object in a  `breadth-first <http://en.wikipedia.org/wiki/Breadth-first_traversal>`_  search pattern, i.e., every node at a particular level is visited before proceeding to the next level.

     :meth:`~dendropy.dataobject.tree.Tree.leaf_iter()`
-        Iterates over the leaf or tip nodes of a :class:`~dendropy.dataobject.tree.Tree` object.
+        Iterates over the leaf or tip nodes of a |Tree| object.

 The previous example would thus be better implemented as follows: